ROCm/hipRAND/README.md

 # hipRAND

 hipRAND is a RAND marshalling library, with multiple supported backends.
-It sits between the application and the backend FFT library, marshalling inputs into the backend and results back to the application. hipRAND exports an interface that does not require the client to change, regardless of the chosen backend.
+It sits between the application and the backend RAND library, marshalling inputs into the backend and results back to the application. hipRAND exports an interface that does not require the client to change, regardless of the chosen backend.
 Currently, hipRAND supports either [rocRAND](https://github.com/ROCmSoftwarePlatform/rocRAND)